trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-1.rst

 * Open up a Chrome browser and go to `<chrome:extensions>`_
 * If you have already added your Chrome extension, refresh it (Chrome caches aggressively - refreshing a few times is a good idea)
-* If you haven't added your Chrome extension yet, see :ref:`chrome-getting-started-load-extension`
+* If you haven't added your Chrome extension yet, see :ref:`loading an extension in Chrome <chrome-getting-started-load-extension>`
 * Open your app's popup by clicking the toolbar button, right-click and pick **Inspect pop-up**
 * This will open up the Chrome developer tools for your popup in a new window
 * At the bottom is the console section, which should contain the output from ``forge.logging.log``